EnvyWare/ForgePlaceholderAPI-Extensions/README.md

 -   %reforged_seen_count% - Gets the player's dex seen count
 -   %reforged_wl_ratio% - Gets the player's win loss ratio
 -   %reforged_wins% - Gets the player's wins
--   %reforged_party_1_is_ub% - Gets if the pokemon is ultrabeast
--   %reforged_party_1_is_legendary% - Gets if the pokemon is legendary
 -   %reforged_partysize% - Gets the number of Pokemon In a player's party

 SimpleVoteRewards
 -   %simplevoterewards_vote_party% - Current number of votes in the vote party (required - counter)